Computation with Large Advice: Preliminaries

 {\em Circuits} are formally defined as directed acyclic graphs.
 The nodes of in-degree 0 are called {\em inputs}, and each one of them is labeled by a variable or by a constant 0 or 1.
 The other nodes are called {\em gates}, and each one of them is labeled by a Boolean function.
 The {\em fan-in} of a node is the in-degree of the node, and the {\em fan-out} of a node is the out-degree of the node.
 In this paper, the gates are AND gates of fan-in two, OR gates of fan-in two, and NOT gates.
 There is a single specific node called {\em output}.
 The {\em size} of a circuit is the number of gates in the circuit.

-\subsection{Complexity Classes}
+The {\em depth} of a circuit is the length of the longest path in the circuit.

+\subsubsection{Complexity classes}

+{\sf L} is the class of decision problems solvable by a logarithmic space Turing machine. {\sf NL} is the nondeterministic variant of {\sf L}. {\sf polyL} is the class of decision problems solvable by a polylogarithmic space Turing machine. {\sf polyL/quasipoly} is the class of decision problems solvable by a polylogarithmic space Turing machine with quasipolynomial size advice.

-{\sf NC}$^1$ is the class of decision problems solvable by a uniform family of Boolean circuits with polynomial size, depth $O(\log n)$, and fan-in 2. {\sf polyL} is the class of decision problems solvable by a polylogarithmic space Turing machine.
+Let $n$ be the number of inputs in circuits. {\sf NC}$^1$ is the class of decision problems solvable by a uniform family of circuits with polynomial size, depth $O(\log n)$, and fan-in 2. {\sf NC} is the class of decision problems solvable by a uniform family of circuits with polynomial size, depth $\log^{O(1)} n$, and fan-in 2.

-\subsection{The Sorting Problem}
+\subsubsection{The sorting problem}

 The sorting problem is defined as follows in this paper.

 {\bf Input:} $n$ numbers in the set $\{0, 1, \ldots, k\}$.

 {\bf Output:} A permutation $\langle a_1, a_2, \ldots, a_n \rangle$ of the input such that $a_1 \leq a_2 \leq \cdots \leq a_n$.